 I founded a Web services company in 1998 and co-founded an IoT company in 2014 which ultimately got sold.
 I designed the Web-based medical monitoring system used by the two U.S. Navy hospital ships USNS Comfort and USNS Mercy (and was even awarded a challenge coin by the Comfort to prove it — a rarity for a civilian).
-I have helped develop training programs (and content) at two different companies.
+At two different companies, I have helped develop training programs and content.

 I have over 15 years experience teaching at Boston University.
 I’ve also taught seminar classes, tech courses for senior citizens, and even AP classes for high school students.

-For fun I create computer games, and am one of the authors of “Cragne Manor” (a collaborative effort written by 84 authors — I’ll be part of a panel of these authors talking about it at the upcoming NarraScope), and the Ultima homage “Minima” (written in the extremely restrictive PICO-8 environment, this game is presently nominated for two awards).
+For fun, I create computer games and am one of the authors of “Cragne Manor” (a collaborative effort written by 84 authors), and the Ultima homage “Minima” (written in the extremely restrictive PICO-8 environment, this game was nominated for two awards).
+Similarly, I regularly participate in hackathons, with my annual involvement with “Hack-for-the-Sea” being of special note.